crankmanser/sphec-meter/Project_Manifest.md

 ## Current Task (What We Are Doing)

-* **Implement the multi-step `Calibration Wizard Screen`.**
+* **Integrate the backend logic for the Calibration workflow.**
-    * **Goal:** To create a user-friendly, guided workflow in the main application for performing a 3-point calibration for the pH and EC probes.
+    * **Goal:** To connect the newly created UI screens to the existing `CalibrationManager` and `TempManager` backend functions.
-    * **Next Step:** Design the screen layouts and state transitions for the wizard and begin implementing the UI and backend logic.
+    * **Next Step:** Implement the logic in the `dataTask` to handle point capture, model calculation, result display, and saving for the `CalibrationWizardScreen`, as well as the logic for the health check and temperature calibration screens.